BIOLOGY 301

 Additional References: On reserve at Woodward

 Synopsis: The lectures cover basic mathematical models used in ecology and evolutionary biology.
 Topics include models of population growth, species interactions, demography, natural selection, and disease dynamics.
-The computer labs will focus on learning to use mathematical software packages that aid in the solution of models of interest in biology.
+The computer labs will focus on learning to use mathematical software packages that aid in the solution of models of interest in biology (BIOL 2004).

-Requirements: All students will be required to do weekly readings and homework assignments (due on Thursdays in class).
-In addition, there will be weekly computer labs (either Tuesdays 12:00-12:50 or 1:00-1:50 in Biological Sciences 2434), where you will learn to use the software package Mathematica to help analyse models.
-The computer lab is open from 8-5 weekdays, and available computers can be used to complete homework assignments even when other classes are in the room.
-Mathematica is also available on the computers in the undergraduate computing room (Bio Sci 1129).
+Requirements: All students will be required to do weekly readings and homework assignments (due on Thursdays by class).
+In addition, there will be weekly computer labs, where you will learn to use the software package Maxima to help analyse models.

 Back to biology 301 home page.